notryanb/notryanb.github.io/_posts/2017-10-06-rust-blog-series-2.md

 // This is the struct we will be passing around as a request guard.
 // DbConn is a tuple-struct, which only has one field.
-// It is accessed by `my_tuple_struct.0` and will serve as a wrapper
+// It is accessed with the notation `my_tuple_struct.0` and will serve as a wrapper
 // to implent the FromRequest trait on. pub struct DbConn(PooledConnection<ConnectionManager<PgConnection>>);